-Police to excavate site in search for children missing for 52 years
+Police start digging at site for 3 children missing for 52 years

 Unknown to the police who conducted the initial excavation of the site, the layout of the property had changed over the years.

-While this is the strongest lead in the case yet, police are trying to temper expectations before the excavation begins.
+While this is the strongest lead in the case yet, police are trying to temper expectations.

 "We don't know what we will find," Bray said.
 More than anything, they want answers.